History of Detroit: Decline of Detroit

-The city of Detroit, in the U.S. state of Michigan, has gone through a major economic and demographic decline in recent decades.
-The population of the city has fallen from a high of 1,850,000 in 1950 to 680,000 in 2015, removing it from the top 20 of US cities by population for the first time since 1850.
-Local crime rates are among the highest in the United States (even though the overall crime rate in the city has seen a decline during the 21st century), and vast areas of the city are in a state of severe urban decay.
+Detroit went through a major economic and demographic decline in the second half of the 20th century.
+The population of the city fell from a high of 1,850,000 in 1950 to 680,000 in 2015, removing it from the top 20 of US cities by population for the first time since 1850.
+Local crime rates were among the highest in the United States (even though the overall crime rate in the city saw a decline during the 21st century), and vast areas of the city were in a state of severe urban decay.
 In 2013, Detroit filed the largest municipal bankruptcy case in U.S. history, which it successfully exited on December 10, 2014.

-As of 2017, the median household income is rising, and criminal activity is decreasing by 5% annually as of 2017.
+As of 2017, the median household income was rising, and criminal activity was decreasing by 5% annually as of 2017.

-Contributors to decline

-The deindustrialization of Detroit has been a major factor in the population decline of the city.